SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-web-cast-project-game-components.markdown

 \* To request to join an existing game or start a new one.

-\*&nbsp; To start the game and begin to play.
+\*  To start the game and begin to play.

-\*&nbsp; To exit the session.
+\*  To exit the session.

-\*&nbsp; Server response:
+\*  Server response:

-\*&nbsp; The server collects messages from the clients and issues acknowledgements.
+\*  The server collects messages from the clients and issues acknowledgements.

-\*&nbsp; On receipt of an acknowledgement, the client applies the command contained in the message.
+\*  On receipt of an acknowledgement, the client applies the command contained in the message.

  | [![image](/Images/wordpress/2012/07/image_thumb13.png "image")](/Images/wordpress/2012/07/image13.png) |